Light Dark

 Stage 2: User Experience (UX) Design

-The UX design, as we know, is that part of the design which influences how a user interacts with the software.
+The UX design, as we know, is that part of the design that influences how a user interacts with the software.

-In the same context, we would like to tell you about Connexzion, a B2B platform that Spdload developed to rev up eCommerce sales.
+In the same context, we would like to tell you about an e-commerce widget, a B2B platform that Spdload developed to rev up eCommerce sales.

 With it, our primary challenge was to build an empathy-based user experience.
 This particular assignment had complicated information and technical architecture.

-Discover eCommerce startup ideas that fit the latest trends and customer demands.
+Discover eCommerce startup ideas that fit the latest SaaS trends and customer demands.

 We would like to highlight that each iteration seeks approval from the founder or, in other words, the real user.

-Learn more about how to develop e-commerce app in our guide.
+Learn more about how to develop an e-commerce app in our guide.

 1. Mind Map

-In designing the UX, creating a mind map can help you streamline the process of how to design a SaaS product.
+In designing the UX, creating a mind map can help you streamline the process of designing a SaaS product.
 It should help you meet all the requirements without missing anything.

 A mind map is nothing but a visual representation of your software idea.
 It displays the relationship of different parts with each other.